 So, if usability is crucial to you, narrow your search to these three manufacturers or start with our product comparison database.

-This is what the Amazon reviewers had to say about it.
+This is what the Amazon analyzers had to say about it.

-In contrast, the CTA-100 product, which had a higher TTR rating, has a 4.0 star Amazon rating based on 556 customer reviews.
+In contrast, the CTA-100 product, which had a higher TTR rating, has a 4.0 star Amazon rating based on 556 customer feedbacks.

 The item seems to be in high demand on Amazon.de: When checking as all of the Amazon amplifiers that have been evaluated on TTR testing, the average rating is 69 points lower than the Sony STRDH590.